SSH

 Using SSH keys instead of passwords

-It’s boring to type the password every time, especially if you regularly have multiple sessions open simultaneously (there exist also other tools to help with that).
-The tedium of typing it 20-50 times each day could motivate some to make the password very short or very memorable, thus reducing security.
+It’s boring to type the password every time, especially if you regularly have multiple sessions open simultaneously (there also exist other tools to help with that).
+This tedium of typing it 20-50 times each day may tempt users to choose very short or very memorable passwords, thus reducing security.
 See also the relevant XKCD comic.

-There is a better way: using SSH key pairs.
-This is not only less tedious (you will only have to type a passphrase typically once per day), but also more secure (we will explain why).
+A better approach is to use SSH key pairs.
+This is not only less tedious (you will only have to type a passphrase, typically once per day), but also more secure.

 An SSH key pair consists of a private key (which you never share with anybody) and a public key (which you can share with others without problems).
 Others can then encrypt messages to you using the public key, and you can decrypt them using your private key.
 Others can only encrypt.
 Only you can decrypt.

-To make sure that your private key (file) does not fall into the wrong hands, it is custom and recommended to encrypt it with a passphrase.
-Having the private key “encrypted” with an empty passphrase is possible, but it is the equivalent of leaving your house key under the door mat or the equivalent of having a bank card without any pin.
+To make sure that your private key (file) does not fall into the wrong hands, it is customary and recommended to encrypt it with a passphrase.
+“Encrypting” your private key with an empty passphrase is possible, but it is the equivalent of leaving your house key under the doormat or having a bank card without a PIN.

 Generating a new SSH key pair

-While there are many options for the key generation program ssh-keygen
+While there are many options for the key generation program ssh-keygen, here

-: Number of key derivation function rounds.
+-t: The encryption type used to make the unique key pair.-b: The number of key bits.
+(Ed25519 is fixed length and ignores this)-f: Filename of key.-C: Comment on what the key is for.-a: Number of key derivation function rounds.
 Default is 16.
-The higher, the longer it takes to verify the passphrase but also the better protection against brute-force password cracking.
+The higher, the longer it takes to verify the passphrase, but also the better protection against brute-force password cracking.

 We recommend the following command to create a key pair: